cache2k/cache2k/src/site/markdown/0/UPCOMING.md

 recommended.

   * Fix possible race condition in cache manager when adding and closing caches and requesting an iteration of the existing caches
+  * Retrieving entries via peek() yielded null, in case of a parallel update via put()

 ## New and Noteworthy